gulcann/movie-app/README.md

 ## Do you have additional comments?

 This is a very comprehensive project that ı gave much time and energy.
-This makes me to learn more new information and apply that.İt is make me very happy and thankful.
+This makes me to learn more new information and apply that.İt is make me very happy and thankful.I have learned dapper , restSharp, caching mechanizm, Microsoft default dependency injection with this project and it was very enjoyable for me.Learning and applying new technologies make me exited.
 I want to do my best but, my real performance is not this.
 I believe that can develop more qualified project without little time constrait:)
 Thank you.